fordxx/perp-tools/README.md

 - **Take-profit strategy** that opens positions and auto-closes after reaching a configurable profit threshold.
 - **Arbitrage scanner and executor** that discovers cross-exchange price edges, enforces risk limits, and fires two-sided orders with automatic hedging.
 - **Smart alerts** that trigger notifications or optional auto-orders when price rules are met.
-- **FastAPI dashboard** for real-time visibility into quotes, positions, alerts, and arbitrage opportunities.
+- **FastAPI web console** with live BTC/ETH quotes across exchanges, arbitrage spreads, positions/PnL, and controls to start/pause arbitrage or retune the minimum profit threshold.
 - **Config-driven setup** via `config.example.yaml`.

 ## Project Layout